lmahaut/Mahaut-GEB-2022/README.md

 171122_functionKNDVI : function to compute annual kNDVI from the MODIS data.
 Credit Philippe Choler

-171122_data process : dataset processed for the analysis
+081022_process_data : dataset for the analysis

 171122_analyses : R code to analyse the data